 “In economics we should strive to proceed, wherever we can, exactly according to the standards of the other, more advanced, sciences, where it is not possible, once an issue has been decided, to continue to write about it as if nothing had happened.”
 (Morgenstern, 1941)

-Please take notice: the issue has been decided, your distribution theory is provable false.
+Please take notice: the issue has been decided, and your distribution theory is provably false.
 The correct distribution formula is testable and refutable and this is how matters are settled in science.

 “Accordingly, scientists, in their critical discussions, do not attack the arguments which might be used to establish, or even to support, the theory under examination.
 They attack the theory itself, qua solution of the problem it tries to solve.”
 (Popper, 1994)